5 Steps to Consider When Writing a Eulogy for a Funeral

 You need to speak to people who knew the person who has died.
-While you are speaking to them, make a note of points that you want to include in the eulogy.
-They may also ask you to include stories or information.
+While you are speaking to them, make a note of stories or bits of information that you may want to include in the eulogy.

 Step 2 - Deciding what to include

 You can include whatever details you choose to, however, deciding on the tone is pretty important.
 Will it be more serious or light-hearted?
 You should also briefly introduce yourself and include personal thoughts.
 You may want to look at old photos, videos, or emails to bring back memories that you can use.

 Here are some ideas of things you may want to include.

 - The names and relationships of people they were close to